aws-solutions/media-exchange-on-aws/media-exchange-base/README.md

   * Click Add Files, and select an asset from disk.
   * Click Next
   * Click Add Account button next to "Access for other AWS account".
-  * In the textbox, enter the value of SUBSCRIBER_CANNONICAL_ID from _PublisherOnboardingSummary_
+  * In the textbox, enter the value of SUBSCRIBER_CANONICAL_ID from _PublisherOnboardingSummary_
   * Check the "read" box.
 Click save.
 This will allow the subscriber account to have read access.
   * Click next
   * Select standard storage class and scroll down to encryption section.